Echen1246/lahacks/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add your Gemini API key:
+3. Create a `.env.local` file in the root directory and add your API keys:
 ```
 NEXT_PUBLIC_GEMINI_API_KEY=your_gemini_api_key_here
+NEXT_PUBLIC_YOUTUBE_API_KEY=your_youtube_api_key_here
 ```

 You can get a Gemini API key from the [Google AI Studio](https://makersuite.google.com/app/apikey).
+You can get a YouTube Data API key from the [Google Cloud Console](https://console.cloud.google.com/apis/library/youtube.googleapis.com).

 ### Running the Application